Ujjwalsolanki/nl2sql-with-whisper/README.md

     streamlit run app.py
     ```

+    ```bash
+    streamlit run app2.py
+    ```

+    This will open a separate Streamlit application in your browser, demonstrating the chunked, asynchronous audio transcription.

 2.  **Interact with the Chatbot:**
     Open your web browser and navigate to the local URL provided by Streamlit (usually `http://localhost:8501`).
 You can type your natural language questions into the chat input or use the audio recording widget to speak your queries.